doot0/compago/README.md

 authoring your UI, most auto-complete features in editors will hint all classes belonging to a given namespace.

+An additional namespace you might like to add could be a theming namespace, indicated by a `t-` prefix.
+A theme layer would be added after the component layer.

 ##### Structure
 The structure of Compago is as follows.